coinmetrics/haskell-tools/README.md

 Get [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

-Run `stack build --copy-bins --local-bin-path <path for executables>`.
+Run `stack build --install-ghc --copy-bins --local-bin-path <path for executables>`.
 Executables will be placed by specified path.

 The code is only tested on Linux (but maybe works on other OSes too).